libretro/libretro-database/README.md

 ```
 find -exec basename '{}' ';' | egrep '^.{144,}$'
 ```
-### Other

-**Folder structure revisions.** The [build script](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh) specifies exact `.dat` files and folders in the repository, therefore organizational revisions to the file/folder structure should have corresponding revisions in the build script.

-__Adding New Database: Example__
+### Adding New Database: Example

-- Creat new `metadata/nameofnewdatabasefolder` and appropriately named `.dat` files e.g. `Sony - PlayStation.dat`
+- Create new `metadata/nameofnewdatabasefolder` and appropriately named `.dat` file(s) e.g. `Sony - PlayStation.dat`
 - Add the new entry to `libretro-build-database.sh`
 - Run ``make build`` to build the RDB files
-- New types for RetroArch's `Explore` tab will need some updates to RetroArch.
+- New types for RetroArch's `Explore` tab would require updates to RetroArch code.

 # Contributions

+### Small-Scale Corrections

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
-General best practice for corrections or additions is for a contributor to go through the channels/process of the relevant upstream group.
+In cases where the `.dat` for the entry in question originates from an upstream group, best practice is for a contributor to go through the channels/process of that group.
 Upstream changes made by the database groups will eventually be imported to the Libretro databases.
-A "fix" to Libretro's copy of the database would be overwritten and lost with the next import from upstream.
+A seemingly helpful "fix" to Libretro's copy of the database would be overwritten and lost by the next import from upstream.

 In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
 Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.

+### Folder structure / Housekeeping revisions.** The [build script](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh) specifies exact `.dat` files and folders in the repository, therefore organizational revisions to the file/folder structure (e.g. combining two metadata fragments into one unified folder and file) should have corresponding revisions in the build script.

 # Databases and RetroArch Thumbnails